Danielle's Place of Crafts and Activities

 What do you say when someone does something to show they love you?

 Did you ever forget to say thank you?
 I bet your mother said, "What do you say?" and reminded you to say thank you.
-Our story today is about some men who forgot to say thank you.
-But there was one special man who remembered.
+Our story today is about some men who forgot to say thank you, but there was one special man who remembered.

 But things would soon change for these sad men.